Quick, Easy Portable Arugula and Watermelon Salad with Mozzarella Balls. I used a light pear dressing that can be taken to summer outdoor events.

 – I made it with very little effort.
 5 minutes to make the dressing and 3 minutes to assemble this watermelon salad dressing!
 That’s it.

 – The salad is portable, so, I can even take it to work or if I am running errands all day.
-This salad can come with me and I don’t have to buy food when I get hungry
+Or, I take it to picnics where it’s always a huge hit.

 – I can sub it watermelon with any melon like cantaloupe or honeydew.
 I think honeydew would be perfect for this recipe.

 – It is an easy salad to share with friends.
 I just make extra jars of it and hand them the jar.
 No sharing needed!

 – I got to use up the mozzarella balls that I had left over from my Caprese Tart!
 I hate to see good cheese go to waste. 🙂 The leftover arugula became my delicious Arugula pesto spread or arugula salad recipe.